FAIR-Chem/fairchem/DATASET.md

     * test_ood_cat: 24967
     * test_ood_both: 24986

-## Citation
+## Citing OC20

 The Open Catalyst 2020 (OC20) dataset is licensed under a [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode).

 Please cite the following paper in any research manuscript using the OC20 dataset:

 ```bibtex